wrutkowska/BSAN6070/CA06/README.md

 The Mall Customers dataset contains information about customers who visit a shopping mall.
 The dataset has 5 columns which include CustomerID, Gender, Age, Annual Income (in thousands of dollars), and Spending Score (a score assigned by the mall based on customer behavior and spending nature, ranging from 1 to 100).
 There are no missing values in the dataset and the data types of each column are appropriate.

+### **Instructions**

+Open the link with the ipynb extension on GitHub (https://github.com/wrutkowska/BSAN6070/blob/main/CA06/CA06_Customer_Segmentation_using_K_Means_Clustering.ipynb) to access the notebook immediately or download it and open it either through Jupyter or Google Colab if you want to run the code and try it yourself.
+The necessary libraries needed to run the models are included at the top of the notebook.

 ### **Exploratory Data Analysis and Data Preparation**

 First, I loaded the dataset and performed EDA where I checked the variables, visualized their distributions, and checked for any missing values or duplicated rows.
 The dataset did not contain any missing values or duplicated rows, so I did not have to handle them.
 I then performed feature scaling using the StandardScaler from scikit-learn to scale the annual income and spending score features.
 Next, I selected the appropriate features for clustering, which were Annual Income and Spending Score.
 Finally, I created a new data frame with only the selected features.